-History of Pallet Sizes
+The History of Pallet Sizes

-On the other hand, trade between North America and the United Kingdom was done by boat – so, the pallets had to fit through the shipping containers.
+On the other hand, trade between North America and the United Kingdom was done by boat and these pallets needed to fit through the shipping containers.

 Choosing the Right Pallet Size